 A new national system for managing earthquake-prone buildings in New Zealand came into effect on 1 July 2017.
 The new system affects owners of earthquake-prone buildings, territorial authorities (local councils), engineers, other building professionals and building users.

 New system for managing earthquake-prone buildings

-New Zealand is extremely prone to seismic activity.
+New Zealand is extremely prone to seismic activity and ensuring the safety of people is paramount.
 Buildings need to be safe for occupants and users.

-General information on building safety in earthquakes has information on the responsibilities of building owners to keep their buildings safe in earthquakes.
+General information on building safety in earthquakes has information on building owner responsibilities for keeping their buildings safe in earthquakes.

 Post-emergency building assessment has information on managing a building following a major event.

-Worksafe’s position statement on dealing with earthquake-related hazards is on the Worksafe website.
+Worksafe’s position statement on dealing with earthquake-related hazards is available on the Worksafe website.